279789/PP10/README.md

 /usr/share/doc/libjansson-dev
 /usr/share/doc/libjansson-dev/copyright
 /usr/lib/x86_64-linux-gnu/libjansson.so
-/usr/share/doc/libjansson-dev/changelog.Debian.gz
+/usr/share/doc/libjansson-dev/changelog.Debian.gz*
-2. **How does the linker know where to find `-ljansson`?**
+2. **How does the linker know where to find `-ljansson`?** * The l infront of -ljansson does mean librarie, so the linker knows that he has to search for a librarie called jansson.
+The linker than searches inside a few standard directories for libraries after the .so file from jansson, where all functions are defined.
+Usually the linker would find the librarie that way.
+If the linker doesn't find it inside the standard directoris, you have to give him the correct path.

 ---